 Any oral statement or representation by any representative of the Government, changing or supplementing the offering or contract or any condition thereof, is unauthorized and shall confer no right upon the bidder or purchaser.
 Further, no interpretation of any provision of the contract, including applicable performance requirements, shall be binding on the government unless furnished or agreed to, in writing by the Contracting Officer or his designated representative.

-The following replaces Clause No. 3.(b) of the SF 114C.
-Bids received for items offered in the GSAAuctions.gov website may be raised before the closing date and time, as specified in the offering.
+The following replaces Clause No. 3.(b) of the General Terms and Conditions of the Standard Form (SF) 114C: Bids received for items offered in the GSAAuctions.gov website may be raised before the closing date and time, as specified in the offering.
 Proxy bid limits may be replaced with a higher or lower proxy bid limit provided that the amount is greater than or equal to the minimum bid required by the system.
+A bidder cannot lower a proxy if the new, lower amount has already been exceeded.
 The minimum bid is the current high bid plus the amount of the bid increment.
 Proxy bid limits placed in the system may also be replaced with a flat bid; the flat bid will cancel the proxy bid limit.
 Additionally, the flat bid must be greater than or equal to the minimum bid required by the system.
 The minimum bid is the current winning bid plus the amount of the bid increment.
 Flat (minimum) bids may be replaced with proxy bid limit.
 Proxy bid limit must be greater than or equal to the minimum bid required by the system.
 Bidders cannot cancel bids.

 Occasionally, technical problems will interrupt the bidding process for an unspecified amount of time.
 These interruptions may affect some or all bidders.
 In the event of an interruption, an evaluation of the length of interruption time and the numbers of bidders affected may prompt GSA Auctions℠ to extend the closing time for an auction.
 Extension may range from 1 hour to 24 hours based on the aforementioned criteria, to insure fair and full competition.
 An email notification will be sent to those bidders who participated in these auctions when there are extensions due to technical problems.
 Bidders must monitor their bidding activity online to obtain new closing dates and times when these extensions occur.